Stuart Steinhardt

 Given that Gans is a touring musician, sometimes Steinhardt would offer to drive him from gig to gig, even though Gans couldn’t pay him.
 In his later years, Steinhardt started “Stuber,” (which was his license plate) – a private driving service.
 He did airport runs for friends, letting them pay what they wanted, drove the elderly to medical appointments, and also did deliveries for Beauty’s Bagels.

-In addition to his wife Sandy Sonnenfelt of Oakland, Steinhardt is survived by his brother Mitchell.
+In addition to his wife Sandy Sonnenfelt of Oakland, Steinhardt is survived by his brother Mitchell, and sister Kayla.